Contents

 Prague is magical at any time of year, but Prague in snow is another realm altogether.
-Even on the greyest winter day, the cityscape of Gothic spires and steeples and Baroque towers and domes is absolutely captivating.
+Even on the greyest winter day, the City of a Hundred Spires is absolutely captivating.

 Towards the end of our first year living in Prague, we woke a couple of times to the tantalizing sight of snowflakes fluttering past our window.
 We kept hoping and hoping that we would finally get to experience the wonder of snow in Prague – and we got so, so lucky.